 Peak season for whale watching is April-September when you stand a good chance of witnessing the acrobatic antics of humpback whales.
 Blue whales are regular early-summer visitors, particularly off the coast of North Iceland.
 At Husavik, ‘Europe’s Whale Watching Capital’, you can set out in a sailing schooner or a beautifully restored oak fishing boat into Skjalfandi bay; Olafsvik offers voyages in search of orca and sperm whale with the stunning Snæfellsnes Peninsula as a backdrop, while Reykjavík’s Old Harbour is the departure point for whale watching cruises in Faxafloi bay.

-Five of the Best Iceland Self-Drive Holidays for Whale Watching
+Five of the Best Summer Holidays for Whale Watching

 Drive full-circle on Iceland’s Ring Road and into the West Fjords, experiencing an incredible range of natural wonders.